jeffknupp/blog/content/2013-07-23-sandman-a-boilerplatefree-python-rest-api-for-existing-databases.md

 There's clearly still a lot more work to do.
 To start, `application/json` is the only supported `Content-type`, so no real negotiation takes place (support for XML and HTML are coming).
 Links to related resources, as modeled in the database, should be added as well.
-Customization of HTTP methods a class supports and how it validates requests are next on my agenda.

 ## Wrapping Up